abdulsamadola/react-native-quran-hafs/README.md

 It's a simple package allowing you to display the quran as mushaf

+## Features

+- Display the quran like mushaf.
+- Selected a single verse to copy or bookmark it.
+- Use this method [_renderChapterName(chapterId)] to render the surah name like mushaf.
+- Use this method [_renderChapterAyahs(chapterId)] to render the number of surah verses(Ayahs).
+- Scroll to a specific verse(Ayah) page.

 ## Preinstallation

 - Install this font family [QCF_BSML](https://github.com/quran/quran.com-images/blob/master/res/fonts/QCF_BSML.TTF) and change its extention to be .ttf not .TTF